MichaelTMiyoshi/DesignWithMiyoshi/Problems/GoalSheet01.md

 * Letters and digits follow the proper proportions and line sequence (or at least appear to).
 * Letters and digits are all inside the margins.
 * Name is lettered properly and is inside the margins.
+* Only one side of the paper is used.
+(If you mess up, you may use the other side.)

 **Sketching**